 Definition

-Hashrate units express how many SHA-256 computations a miner or the whole network performs each second.
-The base unit is the hash per second (H/s), but practical mining uses much larger multiples.
-Knowing the scale lets you compare a single machine to a farm or to the entire Bitcoin network at a glance.
+Hashrate units (TH/s, PH/s, EH/s) express how many SHA-256 computations a miner — or the whole network — performs each second.
+The base unit is the hash per second (H/s): one attempt at solving the block puzzle.
+Practical mining deals in enormously larger multiples, climbing by factors of one thousand through kilo, mega, giga, tera, peta, and exa.
+Knowing the scale lets you place a single machine, a facility, and the entire Bitcoin network on one mental number line — and catch the thousand-fold errors that slip into sloppy spec sheets.

 Why the unit matters

-Hashrate is the single best proxy for how much work a miner contributes and, in turn, its share of expected rewards.
-The network's combined hashrate, measured in hundreds of EH/s, also feeds directly into difficulty adjustments that keep block intervals near ten minutes.
-When comparing machines, always check the unit and prefix, mixing up TH and PH overstates a miner by a factor of a thousand.
+Hashrate is the single best proxy for how much work a miner contributes and, in turn, its share of expected rewards: your machines' hashrate divided by the network's hashrate is your slice of the lottery.
+The network's combined hashrate also feeds directly into the difficulty adjustment that keeps block intervals near ten minutes — when exahashes flood in, difficulty rises to compensate.
+Efficiency figures inherit the same units: machines are compared in joules per terahash (J/TH), so misreading the hashrate unit corrupts the efficiency math too.
+When comparing hardware, always check the prefix; confusing TH with PH overstates a machine by a factor of a thousand, and marketplace listings do make exactly that mistake.

 In Simple Terms

-Hashrate units express how many SHA-256 computations a miner or the whole network performs each second.
-The base unit is the hash per second (H/s),…
+Hashrate units (TH/s, PH/s, EH/s) express how many SHA-256 computations a miner — or the whole network — performs each second.
+The base unit is…